Gas Line Installation Costs in 2026

 | HVAC Technician | Gas lines for heating equipment only | Limited scope; typically cannot perform full residential gas line installs |

+In California, for example, gas piping work beyond a simple appliance reconnection requires a CSLB-licensed contractor holding a Class C-36 (Plumbing), Class B, or Class C-34 license.
 Always verify your contractor's license with your state licensing board and confirm they carry liability insurance.
-For complex plumbing and gas projects, you may also want to review how dishwasher plumbing installation and similar projects are handled, as many licensed plumbers bundle these services.
+For related projects, you may also want to review how dishwasher plumbing installation and similar tasks are handled, as many licensed plumbers bundle these services.

 Frequently Asked Questions